 Why funnel velocity is important

-Even if physics isn’t your strong suit, understanding funnel velocity is important for the following reasons:
+Even if physics isn’t your strong suit, understanding this concept is important for the following reasons:

 - It can boost conversion rates, by pinpointing bottlenecks and challenges.